Conjecture on the lower bound of the length-scale critical exponent $\nu$ at continuous phase transitions: The Gross-Neveu-Yukawa fermionic model

-We now consider models with scalar fields coupled with fermionic, showing that the conjecture (\ref{cong-App}) extend to these more complex field theories.
-We focus on the Gross-Neveu-Yukawa (GNY) model defined by the Hamiltonian density~\cite{ZJ-book}
+We now consider models with scalar fields coupled with fermionic ones, showing that the $\nu$ conjecture also holds in these field theories.
+We focus on the GNY model defined by the Hamiltonian density (\ref{lagrangianGNY}).

-where $\varphi$ is a real scalar field and $\psi_f({\bm x})$, $f=1,\ldots, N_f$, is a fermionic field.
-Each {\em flavor} component $\psi_f$ is a four-dimensional spinor, so that the total number $N$ of fermionic components is given by $N = 4 N_f$, and the matrices $\gamma_\mu$ are the usual Euclidean 4$\times$4 matrices used in 4 dimensions \cite{BB-87}.
 As discussed in Ref.~\cite{ZJ-book,MZ-03}, the GNY theory can be related to the Gross-Neveu model

 with attractive four-fermion interactions.
-The scalar field $\varphi$ of the GNY model can be considered as an auxiliary real scalar field associated with the bilinear fermionic operator $\sum_{f} \bar{\psi}_f \psi_f$.
-In model (\ref{lagrangianGNYapp}) the approach to criticality is controlled by the quadratic term of the scalar field, thus the operator $[\varphi^2]$ can be again identified as the energy-density operator.
-Therefore we can check the validity of the $\nu$-conjecture also in this model.
+The scalar field $\varphi$ appearing in the GNY model can be considered as an auxiliary real scalar field associated with the bilinear fermionic operator $\sum_{f} \bar{\psi}_f \psi_f$.
+In model (\ref{lagrangianGNY}) the approach to criticality is controlled by the quadratic term of the scalar field, thus the operator $[\varphi^2]$ can be again identified as the energy-density operator.
+Therefore we can check the validity of the $\nu$-conjecture, and in particular of the inequality $\Delta_\varepsilon\ge 2\Delta_\varphi$, also in this model.

-We now report the known leading terms of the large-$N_f$ expansion of the exponents $y_r=1/\nu$ and $\eta_\varphi$ for the $d$-dimensional GNY model~\cite{MZ-03}:\footnote{ In three dimensions, higher-order terms also also known~\cite{Gracey-93,Gracey-94,MZ-03,EIKLPS-22} (see also Refs.~\cite{BFPV-23,CL-13,CS-07,KSS-98} for comparisons with Monte Carlo estimates):
+We report the known leading terms of the large-$N_f$ expansion of the exponents $y_r=1/\nu$ and $\eta_\varphi$ for the $d$-dimensional GNY model~\cite{MZ-03}: